QuantEcon/book-networks-public/code_book/ch_production.md

 ## General Equilibrium

-- Figure 2.11: GDP growth rates and std. deviations (in parentheses) for 8 countries
+### GDP growth rates and std. deviations (in parentheses) for 8 countries

 **No code in repo**

-- Figure 2.14: Hub-based Katz centrality of across 15 US industrial sectors
+### Hub-based Katz centrality of across 15 US industrial sectors

 ```{code-cell} ipython3